NoviceLive/unish/doc/v2-arch-install.rst

 Prepare partition and setup LUKS.

+**Note:** Use ``--type luks1`` since the current release version of Grub2 doesn't support luks2, which now seems to be the default of cryptsetup.
+See https://savannah.gnu.org/bugs/?55093 .

 Feel free to use your own preferences.

 In the following example, ``/boot/efi`` will get 56 MiB,